amazon-science/self-supervised-maclr/README.md

 ```

 ## Licence
-We release this repository under Apache License 2.0.
-This repository enables users to download a pre-trained MaCLR representation and fine-tune it on downstream tasks, like action recognition on UCF101.
-This repository does not include training code for MaCLR, as that is currently patent pending.
+This repository is released under Apache License 2.0.
+It enables users to download a pre-trained MaCLR representation and fine-tune it on downstream tasks, like action recognition on UCF101.
+It does not include training code for MaCLR, as MaCLR is currently patent pending.